 J.R.
 Newman Spray Park, 8211 Twin Falls Drive

-The spray grounds at Parr Park are open daily from May through the end of September, from 8am-8pm Monday-Thursday and 8am-6pm Friday-Sunday.
+The spray grounds at Parr Park are open daily from May–September, from 8am-8pm every day.
 Spray grounds are motion activated to save water.
 No need to press a button; just walk onto the pad.
 Water shoes are encouraged.
 Adjacent to Dove Park Pool, the Dove Park spray ground splashes kids with a mechanical bucket daily with the same operational hours.